t-shoemaker/2024_dtl_lm-interpretability/chapters/08_bert.md

 ```

 Unfortunately, no. However, you might keep such an analysis in mind if, for
-example, you were studying something like suspense.
-Perhaps suspenseful
+example, you were studying something like suspense and had an annotated
+collection of suspenseful sentences and those that aren't.
+Perhaps those
-sentences (e.g. those labeled "suspenseful" or "not suspenseful") would reflect
-a meaningful correlation for token position.
-Narrativity in particular seems
+suspenseful sentences would reflect a meaningful correlation for token
+position.
+Generally speaking, analyses of narrativity seem like they would
-like it would greatly benefit from SHAP values, though a full analysis of this
+greatly benefit from SHAP values---though such an analysis is something we will
-kind is something we leave for future work.
+leave for future work.